flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

   developers and/or upstream has explicitly committed to supporting Flatpak they will not be accepted.

+- **Duplicate apps via different toolkits or frameworks**: Multiple submissions of the same app (in terms of functionality, content, visuals, or user experience) each built with different frameworks or toolkits will not be accepted.

 - **Windows app submissions using Wine or emulation or translation layers**:
   Windows application submissions that are using Wine or any submissions that aren't native to Linux desktop and is using some emulation or